 Recently with increasing pressure on budgets and the need to be more open many governments around the world have initiated transformational projects to cut out expensive and inefficient paper-based process.
-The need to serve citizens and businesses in automated manner has led governments in many countries around the world to various e-Gov initiatives.
+The need to serve citizens and businesses in an automated manner has led governments in many countries around the world to various e-Gov initiatives.

 To ensure similar or even higher levels of authenticity, traceability and control compared to paper processes, e-Gov have an essential need to authenticate digital identities and retain long-term evidence proving who submitted or approved important e-documents.
 In a word digital signatures are an essential cornerstone for e-Gov!